 Hold Allergan Accountable for This Allegedly Defective Product

 However, legal action can also serve a higher purpose—to hold Allergan accountable for its actions.
 Although the company's products were taken off the market in thirty-eight other countries, Allergan did not choose to remove its Biocell implants from the U.S. market until the FDA requested its removal, notwithstanding the fact that it allegedly had indications for years that the product posed a potential danger to the public.

 What's more, breast implant removal surgery is often not covered by health insurance.
 Allergan has decided that the company will not pay the full costs associated with removal and cancer diagnosis.

 This leaves patients having to foot a huge bill on their own if they choose to be vigilant and remove this potentially carcinogenic implant from their bodies.

 Their lack of care in those who use their product is a further reason why the device maker should be held responsible for the potential harm caused by its defective devices.

 Let Rosenfeld Injury Lawyers Help You With Your Breast Implant Lawsuit

-If you or a loved one has been diagnosed with ALCL caused by Allergan breast implants, we encourage you to contact the qualified breast implant injury attorneys at Rosenfeld Injury Lawyers to discuss your legal options.
-We have helped hundreds of clients just like you win the compensation they deserved from negligent manufacturers.
+If you or a loved one has been diagnosed with ALCL caused by Allergan breast implants, we encourage you to contact the injury attorneys at Rosenfeld Injury Lawyers to discuss your legal options including an Allergan breast implant lawsuit.

 Our injury case law firm offers all potential clients a free case evaluation.
 As with all our medical device cases, we work on a contingency fee basis, so there is a legal fee charged only after we are successful in winning compensation on your behalf.
 Call us today.